UditSharma04/Reddit_text_polarity_and_sentiment_analyser/README.md

-# Social Media Analyzer with Gemini AI
+# Social Media Text Analyzer empowered with AI

 A Python application that analyzes social media content from Reddit and provides interactive chat capabilities using AI.